hshutan/FlipDotCompendium/README.md

 ##### Sending an Image - All Dots On

-These commands will send an example image of 98x16 pixels into the sign's memory and tell the sign to display the image.
+These commands will send an example image, 98x16 pixels with all dots ON, into the sign's memory and finally tell the sign to display the image.
+The sections of zeros are pixels that the 98x16 sign does not possess, are invisible, and can be left turned off.

 ```
 :01000603A254